FLAMES p2 Tutorial

 The selection of our science template is done in a similar way as for the acquisition.
 We just need to select science as our Template Type, then FLAMES_com_obs_exp from the Template pull-down menu.
 Then click the blue Add Template button next to it.
 As before, this will add the selected template to the OB.
 Again, the selected science template must be consistent with both the FPOSS setup and the acquisition template.

-We can now edit the FLAMES_com_obs_exp template by specifying the number of exposures (in our case, 1 GIRAFFE and 2 UVES), the exposure times (2775 sec), the central wavelength of our settings (572.8 nm and 580 nm respectively), and if we want to take a simultaneous thorium-argon calibration frame while integrating on our targets (ON or OFF - we turn it OFF, because for such a long exposure contamination from the the wavelength calibration lamp lines may affect the science spectra, as it is documented here).
+We can now edit the FLAMES_com_obs_exp template by specifying the number of exposures (in our case, 1 GIRAFFE and 2 UVES), the exposure times (3000 sec for GIRAFFE and 1500 sec for UVES), the central wavelength of our settings (572.8 nm and 580 nm respectively), and if we want to take simultaneous thorium-argon calibration data while integrating on our targets (ON or OFF - we turn it OFF, because for such a long exposure contamination from the the wavelength calibration lamp lines may affect the science spectra, as it is documented here).

 The recommended format for the comment is: